hertogp/stitch/README.md

 ### [youplot](https://github.com/red-data-tools/YouPlot)

-Or a bit more dynamic: today’s local temperature (well, at the last time of compiling this readme anyway).
+Or a bit more dynamic: today’s local temperature (well, the last time the codeblock was changed before compiling this readme anyway).
 The codeblock pulls in a csv file from `api.open-meteo.com`, cuts the output down to what is needed and modifies the first field keeping only the hours of the day.
 That output is then processed by [youplot](https://github.com/red-data-tools/YouPlot)

 ```